 (Overview of how agency will network with other agencies who are employing YPAs, youth peers, in collaboration with YOUTH POWER!’s Regional Youth Partners.)

 Example: (Name of Agency) will partner with YP! to attend the (“The How to’s of Youth Guided Practice) to assist the organizational readiness of integrating YPAs.
 We will attend the (Youth Peer Advocate Leaders (YPAL)) meetings to ensure that we are involved with ongoing networking and technical assistance opportunities.
+We will share lessons learned with the learning collaborative for YPA Workforce Development.

 Reports must be submitted to Heather Lane, LMSW, OMH Coordinator of Youth and Family Peer Services at: Heather.lane@omh.ny.gov within 45 days of the close of the previous quarter, as follows: